kaitz/paq8pxv/components.md

 // Create STA component (0)
 //
 // first parameter is component ID
-// second parameter is component index upto number defined in vms
+// second parameter is component index upto number defined in vms.
 // third parameter is u and v (in range 1-63)
 // forth parameter is w and x (in range 1-63)
-// fifth parameter is y and z (in range 1-63)
+// fifth parameter is y and z (y range 1-63) (z range 1-32)
 // output: generates statetable;
+//         if parameters==0 use default values as 42,41,13,6,5,16

 //main
 // creates STA